 Here is our list of top places you can visit and things to do in Alice Springs before or after your Larapinta Trail trek.

 One of the most popular attractions around Alice Springs is in fact a 6 hour drive from the city itself!
 Uluru, also known as Ayers Rock, is one of the most well known landmarks of Australia, with thousands of people flocking to see the natural wonder each year.
 And for good reason- Uluru plays a significant part in Australian indigenous culture and spirituality.
 The rich, ochre coloured desert against the blue skies make it a breathtaking site at any time of the day, however sunrise and sunset visits are the most spectacular as the colour of the rock changes from pink, to purple, to dark red as the sun moves across the sky.
-You can visit Uluru by signing up for a one-day Uluru tour and a 2-day extension trips of Uluru and Kings Canyon.

 The Alice Springs Reptile Center